szattila98/veryrezsi/server/README.md

   - should be equal or greater than **64**
 - **RUST_LOG** - log level, possible value are _info_, _debug_, _error_, _warn_, _trace_

-## Local setup
+## Setup

+- Install rustup
+- Setup database, there are two options
-- Install rustup and setup a mysql database
+  - local mysql database
     - Run the `init.sql` file, which creates the necessary database structure
+  - mysql database in a docker container with docker-compose
+    - Run `docker-compose up -d` and a database will be available at the 3306 port, already initialized
 - Build and run with `cargo run`, it will automatically run database migrations
+  - When developing use `cargo watch -x run` for hot-reloading, provided `cargo-watch` is installed
 - To manipulate migrations, refer to the README.md in the `migration` directory and use the CLI tool
-  - it uses the outer `.env` file for the connection string but it can be supplied with it's own file in the `migration` directory if needed
+  - It uses the outer `.env` file for the connection string but it can be supplied with it's own file in the `migration` directory if needed

-## Docker setup

-setup and migration when needed